Aconix/Math-Calculator/README.md

 ## Installation

-This program was developed with python 3.8.6.
-It should work on other versions, but reliability is guaranteed on python 3.8.6.
+This program was developed with Python 3.8.6.
+It should work on other versions, but reliability is guaranteed on Python 3.8.6.

 Some modules will need to be installed for this program to work.
 Run each command once to install the required modules.